-Since the publication of the Smart Grid Deployment Plan, PG&E has completed the ADAPT cybersecurity project that was primarily focused on increasing the Utility's capability to effectively anticipate, prevent, and respond to a new and emerging class of cyber and physical threats.
-Following the conclusion of the ADAPT project, PG&E has undertaken the implementation of a second project, the IAM project.
+Since the publication of the Smart Grid Deployment Plan, PG&E has completed the Advanced Detection and Analysis of Persistent Threats (ADAPT) cybersecurity project that was primarily focused on increasing the utility's capability to effectively anticipate, prevent, and respond to a new and emerging class of cyber and physical threats.
+Following the conclusion of the ADAPT project, PG&E has undertaken the implementation of a second project, the Identity and Access Management (IAM) project.
 This is a multi-year investment focused on improving PG&E's core access control capabilities.
 Additional detail on these two projects has been provided in the following section, and discussion of PG&E's overall Cybersecurity Risk Management Program is provided in Section 2.12 to 2.16 of this report.